zimfw/minimal/README.md

 -----------

-A fork of the magic enter feature from [subnixr's minimal] is available separately in Zim's [magic-enter] module.
+A fork of the magic enter feature from [subnixr's minimal] is available separately in Zim Framework's [magic-enter] module.

 Settings
 --------